kyrasarii/casper-wmi/README.md

 - Fan speeds and power plans are accessible via the hwmon subsystem (e.g., `/sys/class/hwmon/hwmon*/`).
 - Supported commands (hex values) for LED zones and hardware info are defined in `casper-wmi.c`.

-## Supported Models

-- Casper Excalibur G650
-- Casper Excalibur G670
-- Casper Excalibur G750
-- Casper Excalibur G900

-If your laptop is not recognized, or you have an Intel CPU older than 10th gen, please contact the driver maintainer.

-## Development

-- Author: Mustafa Ekşi <mustafa.eskieksi@gmail.com>
-- License: GPL
-- The driver is intended for upstream inclusion in Linux (patch in progress).

 ## Troubleshooting